-Gasoline Direct Injection (GDI) is used on a variety of late model engines: Audi, BMW, GM, Ford, Hyundai, Lexus, Mazda, MINI, Nissan, Porsche, VW and others.
+Gasoline Direct Injection (GDI) is used on a variety of late model engines: Audi, BMW, GM, Ford, Hyundai, KIA, Lexus, Mazda, MINI, Nissan, Porsche, VW and others.
 GDI sprays fuel directly into the combustion chamber under high pressure, rather than spraying fuel under low pressure into the intake ports in the cylinder head.
 GDI increases fuel economy and power 15 to 25 percent, but there is a downside that is now becoming apparent as these engines accumulate miles.
 For more information on this subject, see Gasoline Direct Injection (GDI).

 GDI sprays fuel directly into the combustion chamber so the fuel completely bypasses the intake valves.
 Consequently, detergents and cleaners that are added to gasoline to prevent intake valve deposits from forming in port fuel injection engines never have a chance to do their job in a GDI engine.
 The inlet side of the intake valves are never in direct contact with the fuel so the detergents cannot wash away the deposits.
 Because of this, fuel detergent additives that are either in gasoline from the refinery or are added to the fuel tank have almost no effect on preventing or removing intake valve deposits in GDI engines.
 The additives work in regular fuel injected engines, but not GDI engines.